At the Root of Social and Spiritual Order

 Adrenal glands

-According to tradition, Jupiter is associated with the adrenal glands, which produce a variety of hormones.
-Those that refer mainly to the Jovian symbology are corticosteroids, which regulate blood volume, the balance of mineral salts and the metabolism of proteins, fats and sugars.
+According to tradition, Jupiter is linked to the adrenal glands, which produce various hormones.
+Corticosteroids, closely associated with Jupiter’s symbolism, are crucial in regulating blood volume, mineral salt balance, and the metabolism of proteins, fats, and sugars.

 Liver

-The liver, the largest gland in the body, has many functions and supports almost all organs; these characteristics alone would be sufficient to make him the ideal candidate for the relationship with Jupiter-Zeus in his capacity as regent and coordinator of Olympus.
-The liver is responsible for over 500 functions, usually in combination with other organs; these include the synthesis of amino acids, glycogen, glucose and cholesterol, triglycerides and hormones with anabolic effect, platelet fibrinogen, as well as the production of bile.
-It supplies all blood plasma proteins (except gamma globulins).
-Additionally, the liver is responsible for breaking down and decaying waste products and toxins, such as ammonia, converted into urea and excreted through the urine.
-Last but not least is its lymph production and blood storage functions; in case of need, the liver takes large quantities of blood if there is an excess or otherwise releases it into the circulatory system.
+The liver, the body’s largest gland, performs numerous vital functions to support the body’s overall health; these characteristics alone would make it an ideal candidate for an analogical relationship with Jupiter-Zeus in his capacity as ruler and coordinator of Olympus.
+The liver is responsible for over 500 functions, usually in combination with other organs.
+It plays a significant role in synthesising amino acids, glycogen, glucose, cholesterol, triglycerides, hormones with anabolic effects, platelets, and fibrinogen.
+Additionally, the liver produces all blood plasma proteins except gamma globulins.
+It also aids in breaking down waste products and toxins, such as ammonia, and transforms them into urea for excretion.
+Furthermore, the liver produces lymph and stores blood.
+It can regulate blood flow by either taking in large quantities of blood when there is an excess or releasing it into circulation when there is a shortage.

 Pathological correspondences

-The main pathological correspondences relating to the organs and functions assigned to Jupiter are:
+The main pathological correspondences relating to the organs and functions attributed to Jupiter are:

 Dyscrasias

-The definition refers to the Hippocratic theory of the four humours [2].
-In the case of Jupiter, the primary cause of this imbalance would be yellow bile, which is found in the liver and gallbladder; it represents the so-called choleric temperament.
+The concept of humour imbalance is derived from the ancient Hippocratic theory of the four humours 3.
+In the case of Jupiter, the primary cause of this imbalance is believed to be yellow bile, which is found in the liver and gallbladder and is associated with the so-called choleric temperament.

 Obesity